AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 **Syntax**
 ```
-example.org#%#//scriptlet('prevent-window-open'[, match[, search[, replacement]]])
+example.org#%#//scriptlet('prevent-window-open'[, match[, delay[, replacement]]])
 ```

-- `match` - optional, defaults to "matching", any positive number or nothing for "matching", 0 or empty string for "not matching"
-- `search` - optional, string or regexp for matching the URL passed to `window.open` call; defaults to search all `window.open` call
+- `match` - optional, string or regular expression.
+If not set, all window.open calls will be matched.
+If starts with `!`, scriptlet will not match the stringified callback but all other will be defused.
+If do not start with `!`, the stringified callback will be matched.
+- `delay` - optional, number of seconds.
+If not set, scriptlet will return `null`, otherwise valid sham window object as injected `iframe` will be returned for accessing it's methods (blur(), focus() etc.) and will be removed after the delay.
-- `replacement` - optional, string to return prop value or property instead of window.open; defaults to return noopFunc
+- `replacement` - optional, string; one of the predefined constants:

-**Example**
+    - `obj` - for returning an object instead of default iframe;
+       for cases when the page requires a valid `window` instance to be returned
+    - `log` - for logging window.open calls; permitted for production filter lists.

+**Examples**
 1. Prevent all `window.open` calls:
 ```
     example.org#%#//scriptlet('prevent-window-open')